heutelbeck/sapl-pages/guides/testing/index.md

 Authorization policies are code.
 They have conditions, branches, edge cases, and bugs.
 SAPL has a dedicated test language for them.
 It follows a decision-based testing approach: requirements describe what decisions the system should produce, scenarios provide concrete authorization subscriptions and verify the expected outcome.
 You write what a user attempts, what the decision should be, and what obligations it should carry.
 The test runner evaluates the policy, compares the result, and reports pass or fail.
 Just the `sapl` binary and your policy files.

+The examples in this guide are taken from the [sapl-demos](https://github.com/heutelbeck/sapl-demos) repository (which includes a [CLI test runner script](https://github.com/heutelbeck/sapl-demos/blob/main/run-sapl-tests.sh)) and the [sapl-gitops-demo](https://github.com/heutelbeck/sapl-gitops-demo) with its [live coverage report](https://heutelbeck.github.io/sapl-gitops-demo/).

 ```
 sapl test --dir ./policies
 ```